timblaktu/wupdedup/docs/ARCHITECTURE.md

-# wupdedup-rs Architecture Documentation
+# wupdedup Architecture Documentation

 ## System Overview

-wupdedup-rs is a multicloud storage management and deduplication system designed to analyze and organize digital content scattered across various storage providers.
+wupdedup is a multicloud storage management and deduplication system designed to analyze and organize digital content scattered across various storage providers.
 The system employs a modular architecture using the Strategy Pattern to abstract storage providers and enable extensible support for new storage backends.

 ## Core Design Principles